-Watch: N.J.
+WATCH: N.J.
 Dashcam Captures Brilliant Nighttime Streak

-It wasn't criminal, it was celestial.
+It wasn't criminal; it was celestial.
 A police dashcam in New Jersey caught a dazzling sight in the early hours of Saturday: a meteor soaring through the sky in a flash of fiery brilliance.
 A second or two passes and then with a burst of light, it's gone and the sky returns to blackness.

 Hamilton Police Sgt.
 Michael Virga was on patrol around 3 a.m. when he saw it.
 "It was a pinpoint in the sky, then a bright lime green streak and then it disintegrated," he tells NPR.